maihd/maicstyle/README.md

     - "What I cannot create, I cannot understand" - Richard Feynman
     - First, use it; second, attempt to create it with simple implementation; third, use it better
     - Stay focused on the project, and the project only, right now!
 - Zen create & living!

+## Workflow

+Working on it.

 ## Languages, Standards, Spirits